Magnika/Byggern/README.md

 - It is highly recommended that the Reset command be sent (or the RESET pin be lowered) as part of the power-on initialization sequence.

+## Task 5
+CAN communication Node 2
+  - 8 independent message objects (mailboxes) are implemented.
+These are buffers or channels.
+  - We communicate via the user interface to the mailboxes, i.e. mb configuration, reads and writes.
+  - All controllers on a CAN bus must have the same bit rate and bit length.
+  - The CAN_BR register defines the sampling pint in the bit time period.
+CAN_BR must be set before the CAN controller is enabled by setting the CANEN field in the
+    CAN_MR register.
+  - Once the CAN controller is enabled, bus synchronizaton is done automatically.

 ## Task 6
 Servo out pins